Two Definitions of Quality

 The Two Meanings

-• Quantifiable qualities — those we can measure (e.g., length, temperature, frequency)
+• Quantifiable qualities — those we can measure (e.g., length, velocity, temperature, frequency)

 • Categorical qualities — those we use to classify or identify (e.g., shape, species, political structure)